gidyb/myAndroidApps/README.md

 ver2.2 - A 'Show on Map' option is added - opens GoogleMaps app and shows the current and saved
          locations and the possible route between them.

-ver2.3 - Driving time to destination is added
+ver2.3 - Driving time to destination (from GoogleMaps) is added